michaelsprintson/me.nu/README.md

 *Me.nu is a web application optimized for mobile platforms that creates individually-tailored menus.
 It uses Yelp, Google Reviews, and user-specific preferences to determine the perfect recommendations for me n you.*

- Me.nu won first place overall at HackRice 9!
+ Me.nu won first place overall at HackRice 9! [(presentation and demo link)](https://docs.google.com/presentation/d/1TuNCihdM04-Vg7iJvhlEi2cJuIjqjIYcAnWkSz_xGfo/edit?usp=sharing)

 ## Features
 * Uses Google Vision API's Optical Character Recognition to parse a menu